✅ Quick Answer: What is an Oman Residency Card?

 Step 3 — Collecting Your Oman Residency Card

-Your oman residency card is typically ready 5–10 working days after biometrics.
+Your Oman Residency Card is typically ready 5–10 working days after biometrics.
 Your employer’s PRO will be notified.
 Once you have the card, immediately register the digital version on the ROP mobile app.

 - Bank account — Bank Muscat requires your card plus OMR 500 minimum monthly salary